Standards Committee

 I.B.
 The Standards Committee co-chairs shall:

 I.B.1.
-Acknowledge receipt of the STANDARD PROPOSAL FORM to the proposing body and notify the Standards Committee of the proposal submission.
+Acknowledge receipt of the proposal to the individuals who submitted it and notify the Standards Committee of the proposal submission.

 I.B.2.
-Distribute copies of the STANDARD PROPOSAL FORM to the other members of the Standards Committee, including the subgroup chairs and the SAA Council liaison.
+Distribute copies of the proposal to the other members of the Standards Committee, including the subgroup chairs and the SAA Council liaison.
 Subgroup chairs may distribute the proposal to their technical subcommittee or development and review team for comment.

 I.B.3.
 Collect comments and suggestions from members of the Standards Committee and other subgroups to which the proposal was distributed.